fenil264/Bike-Trip-Duration-Prediction/CGC/README.md

-# image-recognition-machineLearning
+# Bank Loan Defaulter Classification Project Machine Learning
-These project is useful to determine user hand written text so i have used keras, Tensorflow , and Flask to build this application.
+These project is useful to determine user is eligible to take loan and it rates the chances of user repaying that loan.